Quiver Morphisms

 • mapsQuiverRepHom or list of QuiverRepHom’s

-• return_maps – bool (default: False).
-If False, then the return value is a QuiverRepHom which is the direct sum of self with the QuiverRepHoms in maps.
+• return_maps – boolean (default: False); if False, then the return value is a QuiverRepHom which is the direct sum of self with the QuiverRepHoms in maps.
 If True, then the return value is a tuple of length either 3 or 5.
 The first entry of the tuple is the QuiverRepHom giving the direct sum.
 If pinch is either None or 'codomain' then the next two entries in the tuple are lists giving respectively the inclusion and the projection maps for the factors of the direct sum.
 Summands are ordered as given in maps with self as the zeroth summand.
 If pinch is either None or 'domain' then the next two entries in the tuple are the inclusion and projection maps for the codomain.
 Thus if pinch is None then the tuple will have length 5.
 If pinch is either 'domain' or 'codomain' then the tuple will have length 3.

-• pinch – string or None (default: None).
-If this is equal to 'domain', then the domains of self and the given maps must be equal.
+• pinch – string or None (default: None); if this is equal to 'domain', then the domains of self and the given maps must be equal.
 The direct sum of \(f: A \to B\) and \(g: A \to C\) returned is then the map \(A \to B \oplus C\) defined by sending \(x\) to \((f(x), g(x))\).
 If pinch equals 'codomain', then the codomains of self and the given maps must be equal.
 The direct sum of \(f: A \to C\) and \(g: B \to C\) returned is then the map \(A \oplus B \to C\) defined by sending \((x, y)\) to \(f(x) + g(y)\).
 Finally, if pinch is anything other than 'domain' or 'codomain', then the direct sum of \(f: A \to B\) and \(g: C \to D\) returned is the map \(A \oplus C \to B \oplus D\) defined by sending \((x, y)\) to \((f(x), g(y))\).

 EXAMPLES: